thediveo/lxkns/README.md

 Plain containerd container processes will show up with `<namespace>/<id>` control group names.

+## 🖴 Mount Points

+In mount namespaces, lxkns discovers the mount point hierarchy (from `mountinfo` in procfs) and then derives not only the mount path hierarchy from it, but also mount point **visibility**.
+Mount points can become hidden (invisible) when getting "overmounted":

+- in-place overmount: another mount point at the same mount path as a previous mount point hides the former mount point.
+It is even possible to bind-mount a mount point onto itself, changing mount options, such as mount point propagation, et cetera.

+- overmount higher up the mount path: a mount point has a prefix path of another mount path and mount point and thus is hidding the latter, including all mount points with paths further down the hierarchy below the hidden mount point.

 ## 🧰 lxkns Tools

 But `lxkns` is more than "just" a Golang package.
 It also features...